ARMmbed/mbed-os-5-docs/docs/reference/api/platform/PlatformMutex.md

 ## PlatformMutex

-PlarformMutex class provides mutex stub functions in the absence of RTOS.
-This class enable us to use driver/application code when the RTOS is not present.
+The PlarformMutex class provides mutex stub functions in the absence of RTOS.
+This class enables you to use driver/application code when the RTOS is not present.

-[Add description here.]

 ### PlatformMutex class reference